DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

-Group 8: Continues Deliery Setup Chain and How to Replicate it
+Group 8: Continues Delivery Setup Chain and How to Replicate it
 ==============================================================
 ## The Architecture of Continues Deliver and Integration

-Our setup consist of the following components
+Our setup consists of the following components

 - GitHub repository.
-Repository of the Web Application and where new changes to the application is being pushed.
+Repository of the Web Application and where new changes to the application are being pushed.
 - DockerHub repository.
-Repository where the docker image is being hosted.
+The repository where the docker image is being hosted.
 - Remote Machine on DigitalOcean with Jenkins Server.
 This server runs the build and delivery jobs.
-- Remote machine on DigitalOcean with the Static Web Server.
+- The remote machine on DigitalOcean with the Static Web Server.
 Where the Web Application is being deployed and hosted.
-- Remote machine on DigitalOcean with Database Server.
+- The remote machine on DigitalOcean with Database Server.
 This database server is used by the Web Application.

 #### Overview of the Build and Delivery Jobs
-The Jenkins server is set up to check for changes in the GitHub repository with a interval (checks every 5 min in our setup).
+The Jenkins server is set up to check for changes in the GitHub repository with an interval (checks every 5 min in our setup).
-If the Jenkins Server detects any changes in the GitHub repository it runs the build and deploy jobs.
+If the Jenkins Server detects any changes in the GitHub repository it runs the build and deploys jobs.
-The following is a description of the the processes in each job:
+The following is a description of the processes in each job:
 ##### The Build Job
 The Jenkins Server builds a docker image from the Web Application hosted on the GitHub repository.
 It then pushes the docker image up to the DockerHub repository.